vlecomte/cp-tracker/README.md

 # CP Tracker
-Track submissions and problems solved for a group of users on UVa.
+Track submissions and problems solved for a group of users on UVa and ICPC Live Archive.
-More problem solving platforms will be added in the future.